Atherton, California: Government

-Political Party Registration
+Politics

 According to the California Secretary of State, as of March 11, 2022, Atherton has 5,063 registered voters.
 Of those, 2,192 (43.2%) are registered Democrats, 1,247 (24.6%) are registered Republicans and 1,317 (26%) have declined to state a political party.

 Education

-Among Atherton's public schools, Encinal, Las Lomitas, and Laurel are elementary schools, while Selby Lane is both an elementary and a middle school.
-Menlo-Atherton is a high school.
-Atherton does not have its own public school system.
-Selby Lane is part of the Redwood City School District, the high school is part of the Sequoia Union High School District, Las Lomitas Elementary School is part of the Las Lomitas Elementary School District, and both Encinal and Laurel are part of the Menlo Park City School District.
+Atherton does not operate its own public school system.
+Instead, its students attend schools in neighboring districts.
+Encinal, Las Lomitas, and Laurel are elementary schools; Selby Lane serves both elementary and middle grades.
+Menlo-Atherton is the local public high school.
+Selby Lane belongs to the Redwood City School District, Menlo-Atherton to the Sequoia Union High School District, Las Lomitas to the Las Lomitas Elementary School District, and Encinal and Laurel to the Menlo Park City School District.

-Among the town's private schools, Sacred Heart is an elementary, middle and high school, and Menlo School is a middle and high school.

-Menlo College is a private four-year college.
+The town also has the private school Sacred Heart which offers elementary through high school, while Menlo School serves middle and high school.
+Atherton is also home to Menlo College, a private four-year institution.